Dr Yu-Ting Lin

 School of Marketing

-Dr Yu-Ting Lin is a Lecturer and Co-Postgraduate Research Coordinator in School of Marketing at The University of New South Wales.
+Dr Yu-Ting Lin is a Senior Lecturer and Postgraduate Research Coordinator in School of Marketing at The University of New South Wales.
 Prior to joining UNSW Sydney, Yu-Ting received her PhD in Marketing at Imperial College Business School, Imperial College London.
 Yu-Ting holds a BBA degree from the National Chiayi University, and an MS degree from the National Chengchi University, where she both majored in Management Information Systems.
 Her industry experience as a user experience designer and project manager at the Institute for Information Industry supported various teams to pass business trials for a successful spin-off.

 Yu-Ting has four patents relating to interactive e-publishing templates, sharing data through mobile apparatus, conversion methods of mobile applications and an integrated platform with the personalized experience.
 She participated in a residency program at the IBM Thomas J Watson Research Center in New York for a joint study on the mobile application use case, and co-developed a blueprint for maintaining ebooks industry subsidized by the Ministry of Economic Affairs, R.O.C., and was affiliated with Imperial College London.